timoh6/timoh6.github.com/_posts/2014-06-16-PHP-data-encryption-cheatsheet.md

 In general, it is not possible to use relatively high iteration count in online applications (which face the public internet).
 And thus the added security to the key will not be as high as in more ideal situation (i.e. an offline application could use higher iteration count without the fear of an DoS attack).
 As a rule of thumb, for online applications, adjust the PBKDF2 iteration count to take less than 100 ms.

 If you can use high entropy passwords (or config parameter etc.), you don't need to stretch them as much as low entropy passwords.
-For example if you created a "master key" using `/dev/urandom`, you don't need PBKDF2 necessarily at all.
-This is because the initial key contains already enough guessing entropy.
+For example if you created "master_encryption_key" and "master_authentication_key" using `/dev/urandom`, you don't need PBKDF2 necessarily at all.
+This is because the initial keys contains already enough guessing entropy.
+Just make sure you input raw bytes to the encryption/authentication routines, as earlier mentioned.

-However, it is easy to derive both the encryption and authentication keys with PBKDF2 from the single master password (just use low iteration count, i.e. 1).
+However, it is easy to derive both the encryption and authentication keys with PBKDF2 from the _single_ master password (just use low iteration count, i.e. 1).
+This is useful if you have only one "master key" which should be derived for both the encryption and authentication use.

 ### Key storage and management

 Ideally, use a separate hardware to store keys (i.e. HSM).

-If this is not possible, one method to mitigate the attack surface is by encrypting your key file (or config file) with a key stored in a separate location from the actual key file (separate from the home/www folder).
-For example, you can use an Apache environment variable via httpd.conf to store the master key:
+If this is not possible, one method to mitigate the attack surface is by encrypting your key file or config file (which holds the actual encryption/authentication keys) with a key stored in a separate location from the actual key file (separate from the home/www folder).
+For example, you can use an Apache environment variable via httpd.conf to store the key needed to unlock the actual key file:

     <VirtualHost *:80>
-    SetEnv master_key crypto_strong_high_entropy_key
+    SetEnv keyfile_key crypto_strong_high_entropy_key
-    # You can access this variable in PHP using $_SERVER['master_key']
+    # You can access this variable in PHP using $_SERVER['keyfile_key']
     # Rest of the config
     </VirtualHost>